II. Qualifications to be a Candidate

 WARNING: Qualifying forms and fees must be received in our office prior to the qualifying deadline regardless of postmark.
 We must have the forms in hand by 5:00 PM at the end of qualifying in order to certify the nominees by our deadline.

-Declaration of Candidacy [PDF Document]
+Declaration of Candidacy [PDF document]

-Presidential Candidate Petition Signature Form [PDF Document]
+Petition Signature Form for Presidential Candidates [PDF document]

 Qualifying fees are based on 2% of the base salary for each office.
 The following calculations are subject to change if found to be incorrect.